denistsoi/franklinchen.github.io/source/_posts/2013-02-03-pittsburgh-chess-club-championship-2013-round-3-attack-defense-and-sacrifices.markdown

 ## What next?

 For round 5, I will be Black against Peter Jansen, who ended up winning his [game against Kurt Wallnau on Saturday](/blog/2013/02/02/an-unexpected-afternoon-tour-9-miles-of-running/).
 I have played a tournament game with him only once before, six years ago, when I was White.
-I was not at all happy with how I played that game, even though I won (although on time in a draw position), so I consider our game Tuesday to be my chance to finally actually play well against Peter.
+I was not at all happy with how I played that game, even though I won (although on time in a drawn position), so I consider our game Tuesday to be my chance to finally actually play well against Peter.
 I have seen how he plays in the opening, so there's not going to be an opening surprise coming from him, I think, as White.
 We will take the battle to the middlegame.

 ## Conclusion